 References

-On this page you find a selection of our ongoing publicly funded flagship-projects.
+On this page you find a selection of our publicly funded flagship-projects.

 The calibration of anemometers (sensors for measuring wind speed) is the core service of Deutsche WindGuard Wind Tunnel Services GmbH.
 Annually, up to 20,000 sensors are calibrated in the company's four accredited wind tunnels.
 During a calibration, the sensors are compared against a known and traceable wind speed and adjusted if necessary.